BenjaminGrabow/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic elements are elements with a meaning.
+A semantic element describes its meaning to the browser and the developer.
+Examples of semantic elements would be : <nav> , <article>, <footer>
+<header> - Because they are defines its content.
+Examples of non-semantic elements would be: <div> and <span> - Because they are telling us nothing about its content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block means that the element is displayed as a block, as paragraphs and headers have always been.
+A block has some whitespace above and below it and tolerates no HTML elements next to it, except when ordered otherwise (by adding a float declaration to another element, for instance).

+display: inline means that the element is displayed inline, inside the current block on the same line.
+Only when it's between two blocks does the element form an 'anonymous block', that however has the smallest possible width.

 3. What are the 4 areas of the box model?

+The 4 areas are the content edge, padding edge, border edge, and margin edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Items are centered in the cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git is used to monitor and control code changes made during development across several people or teams.
+They provide a centralized, cloud-based location to store, share, publish, test, and collaborate on web development projects.
+GitHub has added a staging platform that lets developers share prototypes, collaborate on projects, edit and build upon each others’ code, and give stakeholders a chance to take in-progress work on a test run.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.